arvinsim/intro-to-django-slides/README.md

-# Introduction to Django Slides
+# Short Introduction to Django Slides